Watts Water Technologies, Inc. research snapshot

 WTS AI Trading Strategy Framework

 The WTS AI trading strategy is a non-personalized research framework.
-It pairs chart confirmation with organic sales, price and productivity, data-center exposure, free cash flow, tariff impacts, acquisition contribution, and construction demand rather than relying on one price level.
+It pairs chart confirmation with organic sales, price and productivity, data-center exposure, free cash flow, Middle East impact, tariffs, acquisition contribution, and construction demand rather than relying on one price level.

 Trend-following setup

-Look for WTS to reclaim and hold the $370 to $380 zone with improving volume while organic growth, operating margin, and free-cash-flow conversion remain consistent with management guidance.
+Look for WTS to reclaim and hold the $353 to $360 zone with improving volume while organic growth, adjusted operating margin, and free-cash-flow conversion remain consistent with management guidance.

 Mean-reversion setup

-If WTS pulls back toward the $340 to $350 area while full-year outlook and balance-sheet strength remain intact, compare the rebound with housing data, industrial peers, and tariff news, not price alone.
+If WTS pulls back toward the $334 to $338 area while the full-year outlook and balance-sheet strength remain intact, compare the rebound with housing data, industrial peers, data-center momentum, and tariff and Middle East news, not price alone.

-Do not assume a lower price is value if organic growth stalls, Europe weakens further, or tariffs and acquisition dilution erase margin gains.
+Do not assume a lower price is value if organic growth stalls, Europe weakens further, or the Middle East conflict, tariffs, and acquisition dilution erase margin gains.

 Fundamental monitor